The Holocaust in Slovakia: Aryanization

 The first anti-Jewish law, passed on 18 April 1939 and not systematically enforced, was a numerus clausus four-percent quota of the numbers of Jews allowed to practice law; Jews were also forbidden to write for non-Jewish publications.
 The Land Reform Act of February 1940 turned 101423 ha of land owned by 4,943 Jews, more than 40 percent of it arable, over to the State Land Office; the land officially passed to the state in May 1942.
 The First Aryanization Law was passed in April 1940.
 Through a process known as "voluntary Aryanization", Jewish business owners could suggest a "qualified Christian candidate" who would assume at least a 51-percent stake in the company.
-Under the law, 50 businesses out of more than 12,000 were Aryanized and 179 were liquidated.
-HSĽS radicals and the Slovak State's German backers believed that voluntary Aryanization was too soft on the Jews.
-Nevertheless, by mid-1940 the position of Jews in the Slovak economy had been largely wiped out.
+After three months, 50 businesses out of more than 12,000 were Aryanized and 179 were liquidated.
+HSĽS radicals and the Slovak Republic's German backers sought a harsher policy.

 At the July 1940 Salzburg Conference, Germany demanded the replacement of several members of the cabinet with reliably pro-German radicals.
-Ferdinand Ďurčanský was replaced as interior minister by Alexander Mach, who aligned the anti-Jewish policy of the Slovak State with that of Germany.
+Ferdinand Ďurčanský was replaced as interior minister by Alexander Mach, who aligned the anti-Jewish policy of the Slovak Republic with that of Germany.
 Another result of the Salzburg talks was the appointment of SS officer Dieter Wisliceny as an adviser on Jewish affairs for Slovakia, arriving in August.
 He aimed to impoverish the Jewish community so it would become a burden on non-Jewish Slovaks, who would then agree to deport them.
 At Wisliceny's instigation, the Slovak government created the Central Economic Office (ÚHÚ), led by Slovak official Augustín Morávek and under Tuka's control, in September 1940.
 The Central Economic Office was tasked with assuming ownership of Jewish-owned property.
-Jews were required to register their property; their bank accounts (valued at 245 million Ks in August 1941) were frozen, and Jews were allowed to withdraw only 1,000 Ks (later 150 Ks) per week.
+Jews were required to register their property; their bank accounts (valued at 245 million Ks in August 1941) were frozen, and withdrawals were limited to 1,000 Ks (later 150 Ks) per week.
 The 22,000 Jews who worked in salaried employment were targeted: non-Jews had to obtain Central Economic Office permission to employ Jews and pay a fee.